 Looking at the wiring harness of the Wico joystick with it’s collection of simply leaf springs you can now begin to inspect to see if any of the switches have any sign of warp to them and straighten them out accordingly.
 You’ll notice that we didn’t bother to really label which switch represents what button or direction.
 We probably should have done that. but with a simple continuity check we can figure that part out rather quick.

 This is the pinouts for a DB9 Female connector Facing you:

 |9||Button 2 / Pot-X|

-The other thing we must criticize this Ebay vendor on is not supplying any sort of cable boot/strain relief cable plug in their joystick to prevent the cable being tugged after repair and damaging the wires and/or board.
-You can’t remove the old strain relief boot.
+In the case of this eBay vendor; They are not supplying any sort of cable boot/strain relief cable plug.
+This little piece of plastic prevents the cable from being tugged after repair and damaging the wires and/or board.
+You can’t remove the old strain relief boot from the old cable either.
 Even if it could it would brittle from 30+ years of existence.
 Ultimately a new one is required.
 Now you don’t NEED this particular part but trust us when we say that the job will look more professional when you’re done with re-wiring your joystick.

 Final thoughts on the Wico.

 This may be a considerable amount of work to get 30-year-old joysticks working again.
 But if you had that special joystick from your past that you want to relive the nostalgia via emulation with that very controller.
 This is possibly the only way you can get it done.
 With the cleaning and cabling job that we have performed the joystick is ready to go for another 15-20 years.
 This time as an adult we now know how to properly store and take care of things.
 The overall build and construction of this joystick is remarkable as the plastics aren’t even discolored like what you can see in some Nintendo game-cube controllers from the mid to late 90’s.
 Although it would be fun to modernize this stick with using cherry switches.
 It may be a blog for another time while we figure out the logistics as to how to place everything inside.

 Notes for those who want a true arcade experience.